MitchellJThomas/markdown-cv/index.md

 - Entity, attribute, time series databases such as <a href="https://www.datomic.com/">Datomic</a> and <a href="https://opencrux.com/">Crux</a>
 - Asyncronous, message based stream processing
-- Clojure and Swift languages
+- Clojure, functional Python, Golang
 - Self describing encoding technologies EDN and Avro
 - Distributed File Systems e.g. <a href="https://www.openafs.org/">AFS</a>, <a href="https://ceph.io/">Ceph</a>, <a href="https://www.ipfs.com/">IPFS</a>
-- Kubernetes; deploying in the Cloud and on-premise using <a href="https://kots.io/">Replicated KOTS</a>
+- Kubernetes: deploying in the Cloud and on-premise using <a href="https://kots.io/">Replicated KOTS</a>
 - Using IOT sensors using <a href="https://www.particle.io/">Particle's<a/> platform for harvesting in-home metrics
-- Solar energy and electric transportation
+- Local energy production, home efficiency technologies
-- Using <a href="https://teamtopologies.com/">Conway's law to good effect, specifically team/architectural structure</a>
+- Leveraging <a href="https://teamtopologies.com/">Conway's law to good effect, specifically team/architectural structure</a>
 - <a href="https://opencybersecurityalliance.org/">Standardizing
   security data</a> and <a href="https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-207-draft2.pdf">Zero</a> <a href="https://www.hashicorp.com/resources/how-zero-trust-networking/">Trust</a> networks